iamtusharchaudhary/CSS-Guide/Introduction/readme.md

 * id Selector

-# Difference between class and id
+# Difference between class and id:-

-Click To show code
+* Class :- A class can be used by multiple HTML elements.
+* ID :- A id can be used by only single and unique HTML element within the page.